-20.1220.13 Insurers that publicly disclose non-GAAP financial measures are required to adhere to the specified practices regarding those measures, where applicable.

-20.12.120.13.1 In many jurisdictions, publicly-listed insurers are expected to adhere to specific practices, for disclosure of non-GAAP financial measures, which have been promulgated by the domestic securities supervisor.
-The supervisor could consider standards promulgated by the domestic securities supervisor appropriate.

-20.12.220.13.2 If no such requirements exist from the domestic securities supervisor for non-GAAP financial measures, the supervisor may promulgate requirements for insurers based on considerations of best practices and existing international guidance from key standard setting bodies dealing with financial disclosures.
+- 20.13 Insurers that publicly disclose non-GAAP financial measures are required to adhere to the specified practices regarding those measures, where applicable. - 20.13.1 In many jurisdictions, publicly-listed insurers are expected to adhere to specific practices, for disclosure of non-GAAP financial measures, which have been promulgated by the domestic securities supervisor.
+The supervisor could consider standards promulgated by the domestic securities supervisor appropriate. - 20.13.2 If no such requirements exist from the domestic securities supervisor for non-GAAP financial measures, the supervisor may promulgate requirements for insurers based on considerations of best practices and existing international guidance from key standard setting bodies dealing with financial disclosures.

-ICP 22 Anti-Money Laundering and Combating the Financing of Terrorism4
+ICP 22 Anti-Money Laundering and Combating the Financing of Terrorism

-The supervisor requires insurers and intermediaries to take effective measures to combat money laundering and theterrorist financing of terrorism.
-In addition, the supervisor takes effective measures to combat money laundering and theterrorist financing of terrorism.
+The supervisor requires insurers and intermediaries to take effective measures to combat money laundering and terrorist financing.
+The supervisor takes effective measures to combat money laundering and terrorist financing.

-- 22.0.1 Money laundering is the processing of criminal proceeds to disguise their illegal origin.
-Terrorist financing is The insurance sector is potentially at risk of being misused, knowingly or unknowingly, for money laundering and terrorist financing This exposes the insurance sector to legal, operational and reputational risks. - 22.0.2 Money laundering (ML) is the processing of criminal proceeds to disguise their illegal origin.
+- 22.0.1 The insurance sector is potentially at risk of being misused, knowingly or unknowingly, for money laundering and terrorist financing This exposes the insurance sector to legal, operational and reputational risks. - 22.0.2 Money laundering (ML) is the processing of criminal proceeds to disguise their illegal origin.
 When criminal activity generates substantial profits, the individual or group involved must find a way to control and "legitimize" funds without attracting attention to the underlying activity or the persons involved.
 Criminals do this by disguising the sources, changing the form, or moving the funds to a place where they are less likely to attract attention, and therefore may use the financial sector, including the insurance sector, to do so.
-Examples of criminal activity which may generate large profits and lead to money laundering include, but are not limited to, embezzlement, tax evasion, insider trading, bribery, cyber crimes, illegal arms sales, smuggling, drug trafficking, prostitution, human trafficking, as well as corruption and organized crime. - 22.0.122.0.3 Terrorist financing (TF) is the financing of terrorist acts, and of terrorists and terrorist organisations.
-It refers to the wilful provision or collection of funds by any means, directly or indirectly, with the unlawful intention that they should be used, or in the knowledge that they are to be used, in full or in partimate to carry out a terrorist act by a terrorist organisation or by an individual terrorist, or to support terrorists or terrorist organisations.
-Terrorist financing offenses may constitute predicate offenses for the crime of money laundering, in accordance with applicable law. - to carry out a terrorist act(s); - by a terrorist organisation; or - by an individual terrorist.
+Examples of criminal activity which may generate large profits and lead to money laundering include, but are not limited to, embezzlement, tax evasion, insider trading, bribery, cyber crimes, illegal arms sales, smuggling, drug trafficking, prostitution, human trafficking, as well as corruption and organized crime. - 22.0.3 Terrorist financing (TF) is the financing of terrorist acts, and of terrorists and terrorist organisations.
+It refers to the wilful provision or collection of funds by any means, directly or indirectly, with the unlawful intention that they should be used, or in the knowledge that they are to be used, in full or in part to carry out a terrorist act by a terrorist organisation or by an individual terrorist, or to support terrorists or terrorist organisations.
+Terrorist financing offenses may constitute predicate offenses for the crime of money laundering, in accordance with applicable law. - 22.0.4 The Financial Action Task Force (FATF) is an inter-governmental body, established to set international standards for anti-money laundering (AML) and combating the financing of terrorism (CFT).
+The FATF standards are comprised of its individual recommendations together with interpretive notes and the applicable definitions in the FATF glossary.
+In this ICP the term FATF Recommendations encompasses all of these components of the FATF standards.
+The FATF Recommendations are directed at jurisdictions, and supervisors should therefore reference their own national risk assessment, relevant laws and regulations with respect to AML/CFT. - 22.0.5 The IAIS is a FATF Observer Organization and, accordingly, has endorsed the FATF Recommendations.
+This ICP is intended to be consistent with the FATF Recommendations; however, compliance with the FATF Recommendations does not necessarily imply observance of ICP 22 nor does observance of ICP 22 necessarily imply compliance with the FATF Recommendations. - 22.0.6 According to the FATF: